datopian/datahub-docs-tech/docs/publishers/cli.md

 ## Configuration

 Data can be configured using `data config[ure]` command.
-It will ask you to provide username, access_token and server address of DataHub.
+It will ask you to provide a username, secretToken, server and bitStore addresses of DataHub.

 The config is stored in `~/.datahub/config`, you can edit it with text editor.
 Simple example config file can look like this: